ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 When using a group rekeying scheme relying on one-to-many rekeying messages, the actual data content of each rekeying message is prepared according to what the rekeying scheme prescribes.

-Then, the KDC can protect the rekeying message as defined below.
-The used encryption algorithm which SHOULD be the same one used to protect communications in the group.
-The method defined below assumes that the following holds for the management keying material specified in the 'mgt_key_material' parameter of the Join Response (see {{gid-post}}).
+The following describes one possible method for the KDC to protect the rekeying messages.

+The method assumes that the following holds for the management keying material specified in the 'mgt_key_material' parameter of the Join Response (see {{gid-post}}).

+* The encryption algorithm SHOULD be the same one used to protect communications in the group.

 * The included symmetric encryption keys are accompanied by a corresponding and unique key identifier assigned by the KDC.